Probing Internal Conversion and Dark-Matter-Induced De-excitation of 180mTa with a gamma-ray TES Array: Introduction

 Most experimental searches have relied on high-purity germanium (HPGe) detectors operated in underground laboratories~\cite{Cumming:1985zza,Hult:2006tp,Lehnert:2016iku,Majorana:2023ecz,Cerroni:2023qoo}.
 These searches have also been reinterpreted as constraints on DM interactions~\cite{Lehnert:2019tuw,Majorana:2023ecz}.
 However, HPGe detectors are intrinsically insensitive to low-energy secondaries such as IC electrons and characteristic X rays.
 As a result, they cannot distinguish standard IC de-excitation from DM-induced de-excitation on an event-by-event basis, and the ultimate reach of HPGe-based searches is limited by the IC half-life itself.

 Lehnert et al.~\cite{Lehnert:2019tuw} have briefly pointed out that transition-edge sensor (TES)-based microcalorimeters~($\gamma$-TES) with a source-equals-detector configuration could provide a promising path for future searches for $^{180\mathrm{m}}$Ta.
 A similar idea was discussed using metallic magnetic calorimeters (MMCs)~\cite{Smirnov:2024jvj}.
 In this work, we develop this $\gamma$-TES concept into a quantitative sensitivity study for $^{180\mathrm{m}}$Ta de-excitation.
 The use of massive Ta as a $\gamma$-TES absorber has already been demonstrated~\cite{Irimatsugawa2015,ohno2017}.
 A Ta absorber with dimensions of order $(1.5~\mathrm{mm})^3$ can host a sizeable number of $^{180\mathrm{m}}$Ta nuclei while maintaining sub-keV energy resolution.

-The calorimetric nature of $\gamma$-TES devices provides two key capabilities that are absent in HPGe searches.
-First, the detector measures the total deposited energy in the absorber, including IC electrons and characteristic X rays, so that EC and $\beta$ decays of $^{180}$Ta---essentially invisible in HPGe searches---produce distinct signatures.
-This enables a delayed-coincidence tag between the de-excitation of $^{180\mathrm{m}}$Ta and the subsequent EC of $^{180}$Ta to $^{180}$Hf.
-Second, the nuclear recoil associated with DM-induced de-excitation can be recorded, allowing a separation of IC and DM-induced channels based on their energy distributions.
+Assuming natural tantalum with an isomeric abundance of 0.012\%~($1.2\times 10^{-4}$), a (1.5~mm) Ta absorber contains $N_T \simeq 2.3\times10^{16}$ $^{180m}$Ta nuclei per pixel, i.e. $5.8\times10^{18}$ nuclei for 256 pixels and $2.3\times10^{20}$ nuclei for 10,000 pixels.